CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 {{<tab "NetQ CLI" >}}

-If you configured the NetQ CLI, you can use it to configure the NetQ Agent to send telemetry data to the NetQ appliance or VM.
-To configure the NetQ CLI, refer to {{<link title="Install NetQ CLI">}}.
+If you {{<link title="Install NetQ CLI" text="configured the NetQ CLI">}}, you can use it to configure the NetQ Agent to send telemetry data to the NetQ appliance or VM.

 {{<notice info>}}
 If you intend to use a VRF for agent communication (recommended), refer to {{<link url="#configure-the-agent-to-use-a-vrf" text="Configure the Agent to Use VRF">}}.
 If you intend to specify a port for communication, refer to {{<link url="#configure-the-agent-to-communicate-over-a-specific-port" text="Configure the Agent to Communicate over a Specific Port">}}.